-A Carers Needs Assessment provides an opportunity to discuss the support or services you might need to help you in their caring role.
+A Carer’s Needs Assessment provides an opportunity to discuss the support or services you might need to help you in you’re caring role.

 The assessment looks at how caring affects your life, physically, emotionally and practically, and whether you are able or willing to continue caring.
 Before your assessment, you will be advised to think carefully about how your caring role affects you and what support you would find helpful.
 We will provide some information to support you in this process.